 When flying back to Helsinki, we felt really lucky.
 The flight was operated by a brand new wide-body jet Airbus A350.
 Finnair flies every now and then to London by Airbus A350 because there is a cargo hub in London.

-The flight was a little delayed but it landed to Helsinki almost on time too.
+The flight departed a little delayed but it landed to Helsinki almost on time.
 Everything went smoothly during the flight.

 The Cabin of Finnair Airbus A350

 The cabin was quiet and comfortable.
 It was really nice to notice that the plane's engines were not too noisy.

 Because the plane was brand new, it was really clean and absolutely in a good condition.
 It had grey-white colour theme with a blue carpet.
 Seats looked light-built but they were as comfortable as economy seats can be.